calliope-project/calliope/doc/user/tutorial.rst

 A Calliope model can either be run in planning mode (``mode: plan``) or operational mode (``mode: operate``).
 In planning mode, an optimization problem is solved to design an energy system that satisfies the given constraints.

-In operational mode, all ``max`` constraints (such as ``e_cap_max``) are treated as fixed rather than as upper bounds.
+In operational mode, all ``max`` constraints (such as ``e_cap.max``) are treated as fixed rather than as upper bounds.
 The resulting, fully defined energy system is then operated with a receding horizon control approach.
 The results are returned in exactly the same format as for planning mode results.

-To specify a useful operational model, all locations will usually define overrides for options such as ``e_cap_max``, for all their allowed technologies.
+To specify a useful operational model, all locations will usually define overrides for options such as ``e_cap.max``, for all their allowed technologies.

 For this tutorial, we are only using the planning mode.